basecore/Komoot-2-GPX/README.md

 ## 🤖 Credits

-The architecture, code logic, and proxy fallback mechanism were entirely developed with the help of **Gemini 3.1 Pro**.
+The architecture, UI design, code logic, and proxy fallback mechanism were entirely developed with the help of **Gemini 3.1 Pro**.

 ---
 **Disclaimer:** This project is not affiliated with or endorsed by Komoot in any way.
 It strictly uses publicly accessible API endpoints.
 Designed for personal and private use only.